pauleveritt/pauleveritt.github.io/src/productive/ui/list_todos/index.rst

 - *Code analysis*.
 PyCharm flags you when it finds something important.
   Errors and warnings are treated differently, showing up both in the gutter and in the editor.
-PyCharm Preferences can be used to configure these errors and warnings.
+PyCharm Settings can be used to configure these errors and warnings.

 - *Linting*.
 The code analysis is driven by PyCharm's support for various